 Bring your own products.
 If your salon doesn’t stock the organic, non-toxic hair dye and other products you want, you can easily solve that problem by bringing your own!
 Look for labels that are subject to EU health and safety guidelines, as they have much more vigilant standards than the FDA.
-Also refer to the EWG’s list of the least toxic hair dyes available today.
+For a full list of WellBe-approved non-toxic hair dye, check out our Non-Toxic Product Lists database.

 Reduce the frequency of your visits.
 You may not need to be coloring your hair or touching up your roots as frequently as you think.
 Try to stretch out the time between appointments, and look for natural ways to help your color last longer, like rinsing your hair with apple cider vinegar once a month.